 Before actually having a baby, breastfeeding may look simple.
-It’s natural, it’s free and it’s what the female body is meant to do; right?
-Right.
+It’s natural, it’s free and it’s what the female body is meant to do, right?
 And then you’re handed a baby and expected to feed it and you realise that it might not be so simple after all.

-Not everyone finds breastfeeding easy and not everyone will be able to breastfeed.
+Not all women find breastfeeding easy and not everyone will be able to breastfeed.
 That said, if you want to breastfeed your baby then it is advisable to seek help if things don’t go smoothly immediately.
 Remember, both mother and baby need to learn how to manage the breastfeeding process.
 It may be natural but it doesn’t always come naturally.

 The problems faced by breastfeeding women are generally resolvable with some knowledge and support.
-The eight most frequent breastfeeding problems are:
+The 8 most frequent breastfeeding problems are:

 1. Inverted Nipples

 Some women have one, or both, nipples inverted (i.e. they don’t protrude from the breast).
 This can pose a problem for breastfeeding.
 For first-time mums, in particular, it can be difficult for the baby to latch.

 Before latching on, try shaping your breast by pulling back on the breast tissue, rolling your nipples and pinching gently on the areola.
 This can help the nipple protrude.

 An effective breast pump can also be used to draw out your nipple immediately before breastfeeding, making latching easier for your baby.
 A nipple shield could help your baby latch on but should only be used with the guidance of a lactation professional as they can lead to problems if not used properly.